jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 #### Arguments
 * `$showId` **string** - ID or URI of the show.
 * `$options` **array\|object** - Optional.
 Options for the show.
     * string market Optional.
-An ISO 3166-1 alpha-2 country code, limit results to shows available in that market.
+ISO 3166-1 alpha-2 country code, limit results to shows available in that market.

 #### Return values
 * **array\|object** The requested show.
 Type is controlled by the `return_assoc` option.